 At this point, you may be thinking why would I want my son to subject himself to going through this process?
 Personally speaking, while fraternity life may not be for everyone, they do offer a lot of benefits including being extremely visible and active on campus, involvement in philanthropies and they make FAU feel a little smaller.
 Fraternity brothers partake in rituals that are unique to their letters, nationally and internationally, promoting brotherhood.
 Frats provide leadership opportunities as they are student-run organizations.
 It teaches them a great deal about social interactions and hopefully about being a gentleman as they will always be representing their letters.
-Each chapter charges their members’ dues.
+Each chapter charges its members’ dues.
 These dues pay for all of their programs and materials as well as their obligations to the international office.
 While there is a financial obligation, chapters do create payment plans for members needing special consideration.
-There may also be additional fees for retreats, formals etc.
+There may also be additional fees for retreats, formals, etc.

 Learn the facts about Florida Atlantic University Fraternity rush click here.

 HaveUHeard offers real information like this to help you have the best college experience possible.
 We glean great tips from our own experience and the experience of real parents and students from the schools we present.
 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 New to HUH, here is how to use the site.